influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ### Text
 Vary a part of a query with a single string of text.
-There is only one value per text variable, but this value can be easily altered.
+There is only one value per text variable, but this value is easily altered.

 #### Text variable use cases
 Text template variables allow you to dynamically alter queries, such as adding or altering `WHERE` clauses, for multiple cells at once.